strapdata/elassandra/docs/elassandra/source/enterprise.rst

 If `paging <https://docs.datastax.com/en/developer/java-driver/3.3/manual/paging/>`_ is enabled on your Cassandra driver and you request more results than your page size, Elassandra use an elasticsearch scrolled search request to retreive all results.
 Default scoll timeout is 60 seconds.

-If all partition key columns are set in the where clause, elasticsearch query is directed sent to a node hosting the data (no fan out).
+If all partition key columns are set in the where clause, elasticsearch query is directly sent to a node hosting the data (no fan out).

 .. code::